KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 I don't think I need to even change anything in this file.
 I like the way it looks and what it does.
 That `$ENV:NugetApiKey` is my API key for the PS Gallery.
 That was securely created and added to the appvoyer.yml.

 ## Pester test
-I also need my first prester test.
-When I run the build script, it dpends on me having tests to.
-I'll do something simple like validate that the powershell is mostly valid powershell.
+I also need my first Pester test.
+When I run the build script, it dpends on me having passing tests.
+I'll do something simple like validate that the powershell is mostly valid code.
 This is my starter `tests\Project.Tests.ps1`

     $projectRoot = Resolve-Path "$PSScriptRoot\.."
     $moduleRoot = Split-Path (Resolve-Path "$projectRoot\*\*.psm1")